 The house survived the great Kanto earthquake as well as the bombings over Tokyo during WW2.
 After Asakura’s death, the house was a meeting place for the Japanese Ministry of the Economy.
 Then, in 2004 it became an important cultural property and is now open to the public.

-Visitors can appreciate both Japanese and Western elements in the well maintained two-story house.
+Visitors can appreciate both Japanese and Western elements in the well-maintained two-storey house.
 The garden surrounding the western part of the house resembles a small forest and offers beautiful seasonal flowers.
 The former Asakura Residence is the oldest existing residence in this area.

 Find out more about Former Asakura Residence here on Google maps.